nbailey20/DIVA/README.md

 - On a successful detection, the state may be reset according to `reset_policy`:
   - `"fast"`: Immediately resets the state to defaults.
   - `"cooldown"`: Increments `cooldown_counter` and resets only after `cooldown_success_threshold` consecutive successful detections.
-- Timestamps are no longer stored in state; CloudWatch logging provides a complete chronological record of detections and injections.
+- CloudWatch logging provides a complete chronological record of detections and injections.

 ---